europeana/assembla-to-jira/README.md

 and define it in `.env` file as `JIRA_API_UNKNOWN_USER`.

-Important: be sure to include each custom field in the project's Scrum Default Issue Screen.
+Important: be sure to include each custom field in the project's Scrum Default Issue Screen:
+* Rank
+* Epic Name
+* Labels
+* Assignee

 ```
 $ cp .env.example .env